The Big Give: The Big Give Christmas Challenge

+In 2024, The Big Give Christmas Challenge raised £44.7 million, making it the largest fundraising event of the year in the UK.
+This marked the first time a dedicated match-funding campaign raised more than established charity events such as Comic Relief and Children in Need, a development described by Charity Times as “a major shift” in UK fundraising.

 The Big Give Christmas Challenge runs annually for seven days from #GivingTuesday, during which time donations to participating charities are doubled.
-The match funding used to double donations comes from both philanthropic partners of The Big Give ('Champions') and a charity's own major supporters ('Pledgers').
+The match funding used to double donations comes from both philanthropic partners of The Big Give ('Champions') as well as a charity's own major supporters ('Pledgers').
 Champions include The Reed Foundation, The Childhood Trust, Candis, The Garfield Weston Foundation, The People's Postcode Lottery and The Waterloo Foundation.

 Each charity has a ring-fenced matching pot used to double public donations until the pot is empty or until the Christmas Challenge ends, whichever is sooner.

 The Christmas Challenge has run every year since 2008.
-It provides special awards for the best performing charities; in 2017 the overall winner was Aurora Orchestra.

-As of 2023, the Christmas Challenge accounts for £173.8m (74%) of all monies raised by The Big Give.
+As of 2024, the Christmas Challenge accounts for around 75% of the £284 million raised by The Big Give.

+Small Charities Challenge

+In June 2025, The Big Give launched the Small Charities Challenge, a match funding campaign aimed specifically at grassroots organisations with annual incomes below £1 million.
+The campaign raised over £1.8 million, with matched donations provided by The Reed Foundation and The Greggs Foundation, among others.

 Women & Girls Match Fund campaign

-In March 2022 The Big Give inaugurated its annual Women & Girls Match Fund campaign, on behalf of vulnerable, disadvantaged, or underrepresented women and girls in England and Scotland.
-The Big Give doubled public donations made to participating charities, drawing on funds provided by a grant from the Tampon Tax Fund.
-The campaign raised over £1.86m.
+In March 2022 Big Give inaugurated its annual Women & Girls Match Fund campaign, on behalf of vulnerable, disadvantaged, or underrepresented women and girls in England and Scotland.
+Big Give doubles public donations to participating charities, drawing on funds provided by a grant from the Tampon Tax Fund.
+The 2025 campaign raised £2.39m for 217 participating charities.

+Arts for Impact Match Funding

+Announced in October 2023, the Arts for Impact Matched Funding campaign aims to support UK arts and culture charities working towards societal change.

+The 2025 campaign raised £2.7 million in support of 286 arts and culture charities.
+The campaign received 13,672 public donations, which were matched by philanthropists, foundations and companies.

 The Summer Give

-Since 2015, The Big Give has used its match funding model to run an annual Summer Give campaign in partnership with The Childhood Trust.
+Since 2015, Big Give has used its match funding model to run an annual Summer Give campaign in partnership with The Childhood Trust.
 The Summer Give offers match funding to charities alleviating child poverty in London, specifically aiming to keep children well-fed, safe and productively engaged during the summer holidays.
 It has helped over 87,658 children through partnerships with over 150 projects throughout London.
 In 2017, the Summer Give raised £778,680 for 36 participating charities.